ansufw/coding-notes/linux/README.md

 go to `menu` > `Preferences` > `jgmenu` > `Edit Menu Content`

-in the file `prepend.csv` added following lines
+in the last of line in file `prepend.csv`, add the following lines

 ```csv
 ^tag(apps)